Skip to main content

 Advertising

 The Seahawks drafted Jerrell in the sixth round of the 2024 NFL Draft.
-He appeared in 10 games as a rookie, starting three.
-In total, he took 250 offensive snaps, which was good for 39% of the unit's total during those games.
+He appeared in 10 games as a rookie with three starts, including his first career start in Week 7 against the Falcons.
+In total, he took 250 offensive snaps, 39% of the unit's total during those games.
 According to PFF, all but five of those snaps came at right tackle.
 He allowed three sacks.

-Atlanta's starting right tackle, Kaleb McGary, sustained a leg injury last Wednesday during the final practice of training camp.
-Morris said after Friday's preseason finale McGary will miss “significant time” and an injured reserve designation could be possible.
+Atlanta's starting right tackle, Kaleb McGary, sustained a leg injury during the final practice of training camp.
+On Tuesday, in the midst of roster cuts, the Falcons placed McGary on injured reserve.
+He will miss an entire season for the first time in his six-year career.

-McGary's backup, swing tackle Storm Norton, missed the majority of training camp with what Morris called a lower-body injury.
-Last Wednesday, ESPN's Adam Schefter reported Norton underwent ankle injury and is expected to miss six to eight weeks.
+McGary's backup, swing tackle Storm Norton, did not participate in practice for the majority of training camp with what Morris called a lower-body injury.
+During the final week of camp, ESPN's Adam Schefter reported Norton underwent ankle injury and is expected to miss six to eight weeks.
+Norton was one of two players the Falcons placed on injured reserve with the designation to return, meaning he begins the season on IR and must miss a minimum of four games before the team can open his 21-day practice window.

-Offensive lineman Elijah Wilkinson filled in for McGary during 11-on-11 work last Wednesday in practice but was held out of Friday's loss to the Dallas Cowboys out of precaution.
+Offensive lineman Elijah Wilkinson filled in for McGary during 11-on-11 work in the final camp practice, but he did not play in the third preseason game as a precautionary measure because of the mounting injuries.
 In that game, rookie Jack Nelson and 2024 free-agent signing Brandon Parker took the majority of the offensive snaps at tackle.

 Related Content